Victor Davson, Jhandi Flag #5, 2017. Courtesy of the artist.

 DAMALI ABRAMS (b.
 United States, 1979) is an American-born artist whose parents migrated from Guyana to New York City.
 She uses collage, video installation, and performance to explore Black Utopia through the lenses of Afrofuturism and Afro-Caribbean syncretic religions.
 She places folklore and contemporary popular culture in dialogue with one another to create a site of liberation, rejecting tragedy as the dominant narrative of the Black experience.
 Abrams earned a BA at NYU, a MFA at Vermont College of Fine Arts, and recently completed the Whitney Museum of American Art Independent Study Program.
 She’s had fellowships at A.I.R.
 Gallery in New York and apexart in Seoul, South Korea.
 She has been an artist-in-residence at Fresh Milk (Barbados), Groundation Grenada, Jamaica Center for Arts and Learning, The Center for Book Arts, and LMCC on Governors Island.

 KHADIJA BENN (b.
 Canada, 1986) grew up in the bauxite mining town of Linden, Guyana and later settled in the capital city Georgetown.
-Her portrait and documentary photography practice focuses on the diversity of Guyanese people, places, and cultural experiences.
-Benn is a founding member of Caribbean Women Photographers in Guyana.
-She holds a BA in Geography from the University of Guyana, and a MA in Geoinformatics from the University of the West Indies.
-She also works as a cartographer and spatial analyst in the areas of community development and disaster risk management.
+Her photography-based art features abstracted portraits set in distinctive Guyanese landscapes, and her social documentary photography focuses on the diversity of Guyanese people, places, and cultural experiences.
+Benn holds an MSc in Geoinformatics from the University of the West Indies, and works in Guyana as a cartographer and geospatial analyst in community development and disaster risk management.
 Her work has been exhibited at Aljira, a Center for Contemporary Art, NJ and featured in ARC Magazine and Transition Magazine.

 VICTOR DAVSON (b.
 British Guiana, 1948) is a practicing artist and the founder of Aljira, a Center for Contemporary Art in Newark, New Jersey.
 He immigrated to the United States in 1973.
 His art is included in the permanent collections of the National Museum of Fine Arts, Havana, Cuba; National Collection of Fine Arts, Guyana; Newark Museum, NJ; and Morris Museum, NJ, among others.
 Davson has been honored by Rush Philanthropic Foundation, the Newark Arts Council, and the Prudential Foundation, among others, for his work as a visual artist and his leadership in the arts.
 His work is heavily influenced by the anti-colonial politics of the Caribbean, and the intellectual powerhouses of that period like Martin Carter, Frantz Fanon, and Walter Rodney.
 Since 1996, his series of paintings and drawings are an attempt to negotiate the roots of identity in a terrain of loss and desire.